Something that some people either need to know or are simply interested in knowing is the bite force of different dog breeds.

 A few reasons for this (paraphrased from petkeen.com) might be the number of scientific studies currently available, the potential limitations of these studies, and also that ultimately bite force might differ between individual dogs within a specific breed.

 Psychologytoday.com wrote an interesting piece on bite force and we paraphrase from that article:

-Bite force can differ depending on if you’re measuring at the back or front of the jaw – force measured at the front of the jaw can in some cases be only a quarter of the force compared to that at the back of the jaw.
-The back of the jaw is where the lever principle works most strongly
+Bite force can differ depending on if you’re measuring at the back or front of the jaw [as force measured at the front of the jaw can be much stronger than the front]

 Bite force might differ depending on how provoked and angry an animal is